andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 ![React dependencies in web world](images/react-dependencies-in-web-world.png)

 And teacher said that this is why you only find results related to "React hooks" and not to "React Native hooks".
 Hooks are linked to the core, not to a speciic render strategy.

+Teacher said that other **examples** of render strategies are:

+- One linked to augument reality;